 Understand identity stores

-The identity store for your portal defines where the credentials of your portal accounts are stored, how authentication occurs, and how group membership is managed.
-The ArcGIS Enterprise portal supports two types of identity stores: built-in and organization-specific identity stores.
+The identity store for your organization defines where the credentials of your portal accounts are stored, how authentication occurs, and how group membership is managed.
+The ArcGIS Enterprise organization supports two types of identity stores: built-in and organization-specific identity stores.

 Built-in identity store

 The ArcGIS Enterprise portal can be configured to allow members to easily create accounts and groups in your portal.
 When enabled, you can use the Create an account link on the portal website Sign In page to add a built-in account to your portal and start contributing content to the organization or access resources created by other members.
 When you create accounts and groups in your portal this way, you are leveraging the built-in identity store, which performs authentication and stores portal account user names, passwords, roles, and group membership.